 Business analysis has developed into a vital skill for project management.
 Becoming certified as a business analysis (BA) professional can help you advance your career and acquire more job prospects.
 This is especially so as the demand for people with these skills increases.

 Business analysis is critical for those who understand that having initial requirements set out wrongly can set up a project to fail.
 The PMI-PBA can be your stepping stone into a career in business analysis or further your current role.

-The PMI-PBA® certification is ideal for project teams, product development managers, and program or project managers who do business analysis in their job.
+The PMI-PBA® certification is ideally the best pm certification for project teams, product development managers, and program or project managers who do business analysis in their job.